gustavoRossler/address-book-reactjs/README.md

 # Abou the app

-This is a demo project about a address book, using reactJs framwork.
+This is a demo project about a address book, using reactJs framework.

 ## External tools